sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-12.md

                  (pascal (- row 1) col)))))
 ```

-Using this function, it is possible to write a couple more functions to display the triangle:
+Using this function, we write a couple more functions to display the triangle:

 ```scheme
 (define (display-pascal-row n)